Sonar-Demos/cpp-demo/README.md

 It is also dangerous because it involves executing unknown code.

 ![Coverage summary](img/coverage.png)

+## 🔍 What you can find in you Sonar report

+Sonar reports variaous kinds of findings.
+Here is a selection that you can find in this demo project:

+### simpler

+### issues
+### and
+### bugs

+### A vulnerability with an execution flow as well as data flows highlighted.

+Some particularly deep bugs and vulnerabilities require more context to understand.
+Sonar provides this context by offering the data flows for values relevant to an issue.
+To see an example you will need to set up [CI-based analysis](-ci-based-analysis-on-sonarcloud-with-a-coverage-display) (this issue is not detected in automatic analysis).

+Once your code is analyzed, navigate to the "Issues" tab, and select "Vulnerability" and "Blocker" filters.
+You should see a vulnerability detected by [S5782](https://rules.sonarsource.com/cpp/RSPEC-5782/).
+Alternatively, you can search for "S5782" in the "Rule" filter in the "Issues" tab.

+Clicking on the issue for a detailed view, you'll notice multiple accordeons on the left side:
+* Data flow for the size argument that overflows the buffer
+* Data flow for the buffer argument
+* Execution flow

+As you can see, the execution flow in this case is not very informative, but the data flows allow you to track where the incorrect values of a memory buffer and a read length come from.

 ## 🧹 PR analysis: Clean as You Code